Help Advocate

 On this page, you will find information about our work to bring new treatments and cures to Canadians, and opportunities to support our efforts.

-CALLING FOR A NATIONAL EYE CARE STRATEGY
+WORKING TOWARDS A NATIONAL EYE CARE STRATEGY

 For years, Fighting Blindness Canada in partnership with the Canadian Council of the Blind, CNIB, Vision Loss Rehabilitation Canada, Diabetes Canada, Canadian Association of Optometrists and Canadian Ophthalmological Society have advocated for a National Eye Care Strategy to: